First Francoism: Fascistization during the Civil War (1936–1939)

-The process of fascistization, that is, the adoption of the fascist ideology and its specific forms of political and social organization, following above all the model of fascist Italy, began in the midst of the civil war.
+The process of fascistization, that is, the adoption of the fascist ideology and its specific forms of political and social organization, following above all the model of Fascist Italy, began in the midst of the civil war.
 A first step was General Franco's decision to unify the right-wing political forces that had supported the anti-Republican uprising, "under my leadership, into a single political entity of national character, which for the time being will be called Falange Española Tradicionalista y de las JONS".
 In the Decree of Unification of April 1937, it was stated that the "Great Party of the State" was constituted, "as in other countries of totalitarian regime" —in reference to Fascist Italy and Nazi Germany—, to serve as a link "between Society and the State" and to spread in it "the political-moral virtues of service, hierarchy and brotherhood".
-Thus, the symbols of the new single party were those of Phalangist Fascism —the salute with raised arm and outstretched hand, the emblem of the "yoke and arrows" the chant of the "Cara al Sol", the blue shirt uniform (although with the red Carlist beret)— and also its doctrinal principles: the "26 programmatic points of Falange", excluding the 27th, since it said: "We [the Falangists] will strive to triumph in the struggle with only the forces subject to our discipline.
+Thus, the symbols of the new single party were those of Falangism — the use of the fascist salute, the emblem of the "yoke and arrows" the chant of the "Cara al Sol", the blue shirt uniform (although with the red Carlist beret)— and also its doctrinal principles: the "26 programmatic points of Falange", excluding the 27th, since it said: "We [the Falangists] will strive to triumph in the struggle with only the forces subject to our discipline.
 We will make few pacts.
 Only in the final push for the conquest of the State will the command manage the necessary collaborations, as long as our predominance is assured", and none of these circumstances were those that were given in 1937.

 Flag of FE-JONS adopted by the "single party" of Francoism FET-JONS created by the Decree of Unification of April 1937.

-Likewise, among the leaders of the new "single party", Falangists predominated over Carlists.
-In July 1937, the "Caudillo" recognized in an interview that "nationalist Spain would follow the structure of the totalitarian regimes, like Italy and Germany", and this was confirmed by the constitution in October 1937 of the National Council of Falange — "imitation of the Great Fascist Council of Italy"—, whose 50 members were appointed by the Generalissimo.
+Likewise, among the leaders of the new "single party", Falangists predominated over Carlists and others.
+In a July 1937 interview with United Press International, the "Caudillo" recognized that "nationalist Spain would follow the structure of the totalitarian regimes, like Italy and Germany", and this was confirmed by the constitution in October 1937 of the National Council of Falange — "imitation of the Grand Council of Fascism of Italy"—, whose 50 members were appointed by the Generalissimo.